AzmtMrzbkv/Movie-Recommendation-System/Milestone4/cse364-project/README.md

 <!-- COPY FROM MILESTONE3-->
-# MOVIE RECOMMENDATION PROGRAM.
+# RecS - MOVIE RECOMMENDATION APPLICATION.
-## This is the project of team SEbeasts
+## This is the project of team SWEbeasts

 ## How to run